A unified framework for imitation dynamics on higher-order networks: Results

 Fig. \ref{fig3} shows how the critical values change as the corresponding information diversity varies under different hyperdegree $k$ and order $m$.
-Overall, for different values of $k$ and $m$, increasing information diversity $\mathcal{D}$ monotonically reduces the critical values under LPGG, MSG, and TPGG.
-These findings are consistent with our theoretical results, which demonstrate tical value in these social dilemmas is inversely related to the information diversity $\mathcal{D}$, regardless of $k$ and $m$.
-In addition, when examining the effect of hyperdegree $k$ on the critical value (Fig. \ref{fig3}a,b,c), we compare the results for different hyperdegrees with the theoretical critical values for the $4$th-order complete hypergraph $\mathcal{H}^{c}_{4\text{th-order}}$ (black horizontal dashed lines), as reported in a recent study \cite{lin2025evolutionary}.
-Here, $\mathcal{H}^{c}_{m\text{th-order}}$ denotes an $m$th-order complete hypergraph in which every set of $m$ nodes forms a hyperedge.
-A network structure is considered to promote cooperation only if its critical value is lower than that of the corresponding complete hypergraph.
-Notably, in the results shown for the MSG (Fig. \ref{fig3}b), when the information diversity is relatively low, the critical values of higher-order networks with different hyperdegrees $k$ all exceed those of their corresponding complete hypergraph, indicating that these network structures fail to promote cooperation in the MSG.
-However, as the information diversity $\mathcal{D}$ increases, the critical values can drop below the black dashed line.
-This demonstrates that adopting more effective update rules can invert the capability of network structures to promote cooperation.
-It highlights the interplay between network structure and update rules, emphasizing that considering network structure alone is insufficient to fully understand evolutionary dynamics.
+Overall, for different values of $k$ and $m$, increasing information diversity $\mcal{D}$ monotonically reduces the critical values in LPGG, MSG, and TPGG.
+These findings are consistent with our theoretical results, which demonstrate that the critical value in these social dilemmas decreases with the information diversity $\mcal{D}$, regardless of $k$ and $m$.
+In addition, when examining the effect of hyperdegree $k$ on the critical value (Fig. \ref{fig3}a,b,c), we compare the results for different hyperdegrees with the theoretical critical values for the $4$th-order complete hypergraph $\mcal{H}^{c}_{4\text{th-order}}$ (black horizontal dashed lines), as reported in a recent study\cite{lin2025evolutionary}.
+Here, $\mcal{H}^{c}_{m\text{th-order}}$ denotes an $m$th-order complete hypergraph in which every set of $m$ nodes forms a hyperedge.
+It serves as the unstructured baseline, namely, the higher-order counterpart of a well-mixed population.
+This implies that a higher-order network structure is considered to promote cooperation only if its critical value lies below that of the corresponding complete hypergraph.
+Notably, in the results shown for the MSG (Fig. \ref{fig3}b), when the information diversity is relatively low, the critical values of higher-order networks with different hyperdegrees $k$ all exceed those of the corresponding complete hypergraphs, indicating that these network structures fail to promote cooperation in the MSG.
+However, as the information diversity $\mcal{D}$ increases, the critical values can drop below the black dashed line.
+This demonstrates that adopting more effective update rules can reverse the effect of network structures on cooperation.
+It highlights the interplay between network structure and update rules, emphasizing that considering network structure alone is insufficient to fully understand evolutionary dynamics on higher-order networks.